 2. Mini Banoffee Pie Tarts by Kelly at Kelly Bakes

-3. Chocolate Bailey’s Mousse Tart from Nancy at Gotta Get Baked
+3. Chocolate Bailey’s Mousse Tart from Nancy at Gotta Get Baked (no longer available)

 4. Irish Carbomb Cupcakes from Susan at Girl in the Little Red Kitchen